-Figure 8.
-Waste Diversion Rate 2005 to 2017

-Although the environmental impacts associated with the waste diversion program cannot be accurately tracked at this time, the impact of recycling activities can be estimated using the EPA's Waste Reduction Model (WARM).
-The factors used in WARM are based upon comparisons between typical lifecycle impacts of manufacturing processes using raw materials and of those using recycled content.
-2017 diversion of cardboard, paper, glass, plastic, aluminum, and compost was responsible for an estimated savings of 372 MtCO2e.
-An estimated total of 4,414 MtCO2e has been avoided since recycling began in 2005.
+Table 3.
+Waste Diversion Rate 2005 to 2018 Although the full scope of the environmental impacts associated with the recycling program cannot be accurately tracked at this time, the energy saved by manufacturers and total emissions mitigation as a result of recycling activities can be estimated using the EPA's Waste Reduction Model (WARM).
+The factors used in WARM are based upon comparisons between typical lifecycle impacts of manufacturing processes using raw materials and of those using recycled content.3 2018 diversion of cardboard, paper, glass, plastic, aluminum, and compost was responsible for an estimated savings of 400 MtCO2e.
+An estimated total of 4,814 MtCO2e has been avoided since recycling began in 2005.